Click to know about astrojyoti.com by Pandit S.P.Tata

 *This is also the nirvana or passing away day of the great Mahavira Jain.
 The lighting of the lamps is a symbolic substitute for the light knowledge that was extinguished with Mahavira's passing.

-*Another myth traces the origins of the festival to the annual "inspection tours" of goddess Lakshmi.
+“inspection tours” of goddess Lakshmi.
 On this day Lakshmi goes around visiting her devotees and sets up residence in the house she finds best spruced up and most hospitable.
 Diwali is an occasion for cleaning, painting the walls, decorating the floor with attractive rangoli designs.

 *Diwali is also a harvest festival and marks the start of the Lunar year.
 A lot of people, especially the Gujaratis and the Marwaris, celebrate it as the starting of the Hindu new year and close their old account books and start writing the new year account books.